 As for the people I’ve met, I won’t name them all here, but I have been lucky enough to meet wonderful people at every stage of my trip.

-Several are now friends who I’m still in regular contact with, as we share our slightly offbeat travelling lives; some new friends I have met up with later on in a different country – which makes the world feel like a very small place indeed; and some are friends from back home who I was delighted to see again on the other side of the world.
+Several are now friends who I stayed in regular contact with, as we shared our slightly offbeat travelling lives.
+Some new friends I met up with later on in a different country, which makes the world feel like a very small place indeed.
+Sometimes there were friends from back home who I was delighted to see again on the other side of the world.
 All have played an important part, as our paths crossed on our respective journeys, and I’m over the moon to have shared it with them.

 Personally, I find travelling an energising and nourishing experience which inspires me like nothing else.
 It breaks open your expectations of yourself and of your life, as you explore the wonders of the world in all her beauty.
 To have this freedom is an absolute joy and a privilege.
 Taking yourself out of your comfort zone, without anything to really define you, can be unexpectedly satisfying for the soul in ways you can’t anticipate.

 Whatever you are doing, the people you spend time with elevates an experience in so many ways.
 You can forge bonds quickly when you’re travelling; you support and encourage each other – a loving friendship can be created, even if you only spend a couple of days in each other’s company.